-We talked to Mauro Rubin, CEO JoinPad, about offering Augmented Reality (AR) solutions to simplify industrial processes such as maintenance, inspections, training, and remote support, and he had the following to say:-
+Mauro Rubin, CEO of JoinPad tells us about offering Augmented Reality (AR) solutions to simplify industrial processes such as maintenance, inspections, training, and remote support.

 First of all, how are you and your family doing in these COVID-19 times?